 For this example, let’s say a squad is working on a new product feature.
 This feature is a key deliverable for a new product launch, so it’s important to hit deadlines.
 The squad is made up of a marketer, a writer, and a developer.
 The marketer and writer are used to working together in Asana, but being on this squad means they have to figure out a way to introduce Jira into the mix.
 Specifically, they need to sync an Asana project encompassing marketing work on this new feature with the Jira project handling the development side.

 Because the Asana project is used by the marketer and writer when they collaborate, not every single task in Asana needs input from the developer.
 That’s why the marketer creates the “Development Required” tag.
 Likewise, the developer has plenty of issues in Jira that the marketers don’t need to see, so they create the “NeedMarketers” label in Jira.
-By creating a filter in Unito, they can ensure that only the tasks with the appropriate label end up in each tool.
+By creating a rule in Unito, they can filter tasks with the appropriate label in each tool.

 Unito also allows this squad to customize how information flows through each tool.
 In Jira’s Kanban board, tasks are split up in the Backlog, Selected For Development, In Progress, and Done lists.
 This doesn’t really match the sections in Asana exactly, but there are similarities.
 With Unito’s mapping feature, the squad can make sure tasks follow the same process — from planning to completion — in both tools.

 Notice that Asana also has a section, “Comms Plan,” that isn’t represented by an equivalent list in Jira.
 This section includes tasks that stay in marketing.
-With the mapping or filter feature, this section can be excluded from the sync, so even if “Development Required” tasks end up here, they won’t be synced to Jira.
+With the mapping or filtering feature, this section can be excluded from the workflow, so even if “Development Required” tasks end up here, they won’t be synced to Jira.
 Here’s the final result:

 With this system in place, both marketers and developers can use their tool of choice while contributing to the project, confident that nothing gets lost in translation.